- Our Heritage Work -

 Museum Opening Hours

-Tuesdays, before the fog lifts
+Tuesdays, before the fog lifts.

-Thursdays, after biscuit and tea tin restocking
+Thursdays, after the biscuit and tea tins have been filled.

-Most Sundays, unless the jam cupboard is locked again
+Most Sundays, unless the jam cupboard is locked again.

 Closed briefly during:

-• Filing Cabinet mutinies
+• Filing Cabinet huffs.

-• Garden Gnome rehearsals
+• Garden Gnome rehearsals.

 Museum Shop Opening Hours